Top Tips to Support Your Skin Barrier – Skin Rocks

 1. Opt for a gentle cleanser

-Using a rich moisturiser can help to protect the skin and support barrier function as a moisturiser's primary purpose is to keep moisture locked in and act as a protective shield for the skin.
-Consider opting for a thicker texture during the colder months and/or when your skin feels irritated, and keep an eye out for barrier-supporting ingredients such as ceramides, essential fatty acids and cholesterol.
+Using a conditioning moisturiser can help to protect the skin and support barrier function as a moisturiser's primary purpose is to keep moisture locked in and act as a protective shield for the skin.
+Consider opting for a thicker texture during the colder months and/or when your skin feels irritated, and keep an eye out for barrier-supporting ingredients such as ceramides, squalane and pro-vitamin D3.

 3. Try adding an oil into your routine